apollographql/apollo-link-persisted-queries/README.md

 3. Server responds with NotFound error response
 4. Client sends both hash and query string to Server
 5. Server fulfills response and saves query string + hash for future lookup
-6. Client recieves data and completes request
+6. Client receives data and completes request

 ### Build time generation
 If you want to avoid hashing in the browser, you can use a build script to include the hash as part of the request.
 Then you pass a function to retrieve that hash when the operation is run.
 This works well with projects like [this](https://github.com/leoasis/graphql-persisted-document-loader) which uses webpack to generate the hashes at build time.